MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/component-updates/Winlogon-Automatic-Restart-Sign-On--ARSO-.md

 By automatically logging in and locking the user on the console, Windows Update can complete the user specific processes before the user returns to the device.
 In this way, the user can immediately start using their device.

 ARSO treats unmanaged and managed devices differently.
 For unmanaged devices, device encryption is used but not required for the user to get ARSO.
 For managed devices, TPM 2.0, SecureBoot, and BitLocker are required for ARSO configuration.
 IT admins can override this requirement via Group Policy.
 ARSO for managed devices is currently only available for devices that are joined to Azure Active Directory.
+Active Directory join is not supported.

 | Windows Update | shutdown -g -t 0 | User-initiated reboots | APIs with SHUTDOWN_ARSO / EWX_ARSO flags |
 |--|--|--|--|